Obsolete parts pricing

 Dead stock is not automatically worthless.
 The first job is to separate parts with real marketplace evidence from parts that need photos, cost, fitment, or manual review before listing.

-How to handle truck parts with no eBay comps
+How to handle truck parts with no active pricing signals

-No accepted eBay comps does not mean no opportunity.
-It means the result needs a fallback source ladder and a clear warning before any marketplace action.
+Having no accepted active asking prices does not mean no opportunity.
+Active asking prices are signals, not sold proof, so the result needs seller-uploaded or owner-entered fallback evidence and a clear warning before any marketplace action.

 A safer eBay publishing workflow for truck parts